 What do reviews reveal about your community’s reputation?

 Once upon a time, senior living’s luxury amenities and spacious floor plans were enough to lure curious prospects in for a tour.
 Today, it takes more than glossy brochures and well-placed ads to close the deal.
 Prospects are turning to the internet, sweeping up online reviews to narrow down their senior living search options.
+Your reputation matters.
+And how your community responds to reviews can be very revealing.

 What will they find when they search your community online?